eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 Approval voting strikes the perfect balance between simplicity, practicality, internal consistency, and (sufficient in practice) Condorcet-efficiency.
 It is the best choice for real-world elections.

+In summary, Approval voting is

+- Practical: The acceptability question is **simple to ask and tally**.
+Approval voting is logistically practical and far simpler to understand, administrate, and interact with than any ranked system.
+- Internally consistent and robust: Approval voting always respects the expressed preferences of the electorate in a consistent manner, guaranteeing legitimacy of the winner.
+- Empirically Condorcet-efficient: Approval voting elects the ranked Condorcet winner a strong majority of the time in practice, while being far simpler and more practical than any ranked Condorcet method.

+The choice is clear.

 ---

 [hyperlink](https://www.youtube.com/watch?v=9bSxOhoM9pE){:target="_blank"}